Crawlability and robots.txt

 User-agent specifies which crawler the rules apply to (* is all).
 Disallow blocks paths.
 Allow permits paths within disallowed directories.
 Sitemap declares one or more sitemap locations.

-What robots.txt does NOT do
+What does robots.txt NOT do?

 It does not prevent indexing.
 Pages disallowed in robots.txt can still appear in search results if Google discovers them through external links.
 The page won’t be crawled, but the URL might be indexed (with a warning that no description is available).
 To prevent indexing, use a noindex meta tag, which requires the page to be crawlable.